 To what extent does a species feel threatened – by other species or by Nature itself?

-On average, is a species living longer than it used to do?
+On average, are the individuals of a species living longer than they used to?

-A brief overview would suggest that humanity does seem to be in a strong position both in relation to Nature and to our standing with other species.
-Our existence does not seem to be threatened and our long term survival prospects look good.
+A brief overview suggests that humanity does seem to be in a strong position both in relation to Nature and in its standing with other species.
+Our existence does not seem to be threatened, and our long-term survival prospects look good.

-Certainly, in comparison to some other species, we would not describe ourselves as being anywhere close to extinction.
-Many other animals would score much lower than us in their appraisals.
+Certainly, compared to some other species, we would not describe ourselves as anywhere close to extinction.
+Many other animals would score much lower than we do in their appraisals.
 For many animals, Nature (and human actions are a force within Nature) threatens their existence.
-Their on-going survival is at risk; their genes are about to be lost.
+Their ongoing survival is at risk; their genes are about to be lost.

-The more likely danger, one might speculate, is an increasingly blasé attitude and over-confidence in our human abilities.
-We may begin to overrate our competences and importance.
-This may be reflected in a growing failure to recognise and live by our genetic priority – always doing our best for our genes.
-Too often we can be diverted by other aspects of our life.
+The more likely danger, one might speculate, is an increasingly blasé attitude and overconfidence in our human abilities.
+We may begin to overrate our competencies and importance.
+This may be reflected in a growing failure to recognise and live by our Genetic Priority – always doing our best for our genes.
+Too often, we can be diverted by other aspects of our lives.
 Consequently, our genes – their welfare and survival – become secondary.

 That may create weaknesses in the human edifice; it may give other species the opportunity to make ground upon us, even possibly to overtake us.

-Once we have completed our species assessment we can then move on to review the individuals within a species.
-Our overall species position is based on the cumulative action of each individual and the genetic outcomes each individual achieves, hence the importance of the second aspect of our genetic appraisal.
+Once we have completed our species assessment, we can then move on to review the individuals within a species.
+Our overall species position is based on the cumulative actions of each individual and the genetic outcomes each achieves; hence, the importance of this second aspect of our genetic appraisal.

 Individual Assessment

-An individual assessment can be applied to all individuals in all species but we will relate it specifically to humans.
+An individual assessment can be applied to all individuals across all species, but we will focus specifically on the human species.

 It will ask such questions as: